ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - **`ipcrypt-deterministic`:** Deterministic encryption using AES128 (applied as a single‑block operation).
 - **`ipcrypt-nd`:** Non‑deterministic encryption using the KIASU‑BC tweakable block cipher with an 8‑byte tweak.
-- **`ipcrypt-ndx`:** Non‑deterministic encryption using the AES‑XEX tweakable block cipher with a 16‑byte tweak.
+- **`ipcrypt-ndx`:** Non‑deterministic encryption using the AES‑XTS tweakable block cipher with a 16‑byte tweak.

 Deterministic mode produces a 16‑byte ciphertext (enabling format preservation), while non‑deterministic modes prepend a randomly sampled tweak (which MUST be uniformly random when generated, as specified in {{!RFC4086}}) to produce larger ciphertexts that resist correlation attacks.